nikbrunner/scarth-johnson/world/Scarth Johnson - Character Sheet.md

   - Customized silenced Kongou pistol (manually modified for perfect balance and recoil control)
   - Collapsible monowire whip concealed in wrist implant
   - Set of balanced throwing knives
 - **Secondary Weapons**:
   - Precision sniper rifle (stored in secure lockup, retrieved for specific jobs)
   - Various improvised weapons based on environment
 - **Netrunning Equipment**:
   - Custom-modified military-grade cyberdeck
   - Collection of specialized daemons (programs) for different security systems
   - Portable ICE-breaking equipment
 - **Personal Items**:
   - Father's old mechanical watch, non-functional but kept as memento
   - Small stone from Tokyo garden her mother once took her to
   - Physical key to her apartment (backup to biometric security)
   - Vintage music player with pre-collapse Japanese ambient music
   - Carefully curated wardrobe that balances practical function with personal style

+## RELATIONSHIPS IN BOOK 1

+- **Dex**: Former lover who betrayed her trust but still shares undeniable chemistry and physical connection.
+Their relationship represents her past and a comfortable but potentially limiting path.

+- **Raven**: New potential interest representing ideological alignment and future possibilities.
+Their connection is both intellectual and physical, offering a fresh start but with unknown risks.

+- **Echo**: The digital consciousness created from her neural patterns.
+Represents an unprecedented relationship that's neither creator/creation nor original/copy, but two autonomous entities with shared neural foundations.

+## NARRATIVE VOICE

+- First-person perspective throughout the story
+- Internal thoughts more direct and unfiltered than her external speech
+- Authentic, sometimes crude internal assessments of situations and people
+- Technically precise when discussing netrunning and technology
+- Sensory-rich observations, particularly in digital environments
+- Distinct awareness of her physical self and others' reactions to it